Control character: Transmission control

-The cancel character (CAN) signalled that the previous element should be discarded.
+The cancel character (CAN) signaled that the previous element should be discarded.
 The negative acknowledge character (NAK) is a definite flag for, usually, noting that reception was a problem, and, often, that the current element should be sent again.
 The acknowledge character (ACK) is normally used as a flag to indicate no problem detected with current element.

 When a transmission medium is half duplex (that is, it can transmit in only one direction at a time), there is usually a master station that can transmit at any time, and one or more slave stations that transmit when they have permission.
 The enquire character (ENQ) is generally used by a master station to ask a slave station to send its next message.
 A slave station indicates that it has completed its transmission by sending the end of transmission character (EOT).

 The device control codes (DC1 to DC4) were originally generic, to be implemented as necessary by each device.
 However, a universal need in data transmission is to request the sender to stop transmitting when a receiver is temporarily unable to accept any more data.
 Digital Equipment Corporation invented a convention which used 19 (the device control 3 character (DC3), also known as control-S, or XOFF) to "S"top transmission, and 17 (the device control 1 character (DC1), a.k.a. control-Q, or XON) to start transmission.
 It has become so widely used that most don't realize it is not part of official ASCII.
 This technique, however implemented, avoids additional wires in the data cable devoted only to transmission management, which saves money.
 A sensible protocol for the use of such transmission flow control signals must be used, to avoid potential deadlock conditions, however.